Skip to main content

 People in the (North Arbury) King's Hedges Ward really don't live in any historically meaningful King's Hedges area - and the name didn't spread naturally and organically outside of its own boundaries.

 In the case of Arbury Camp, the Arbury name spread via the road and the Arbury/Harborough Meadows (all north of Arbury Road).
-North Arbury/Harborough Furlong was actually by the King's Hedges farm track, as our map shows.
+North Arbury/Harborough Furlong was actually by the railway track, as our map shows.

 With King's Hedges, the name's spread on the Arbury is due to out of touch council planners and the road expansion, taking the name where it never was and never, logically, should have been applied.